p2eengineering/kalp-studio-documentation/docs/index.md

 ---
 hide:
   - navigation
   - toc
 ---

 <style>
-/* Make sure your CSS styles are placed within this style tag or in a linked stylesheet */
+/* Add your CSS styles here or in a linked stylesheet */
 </style>

 <div class="main">